learning-zone/css-basics/notes/css.md

 # CSS Notes

+#### Q. How to draw a cirecle inside Square using single DIV in css?

 #### Q. What are the css Selectors?

 The way you declare which elements the styles should apply to.
 There are different kinds of selectors: